AimKey/VibeCheck_PRJ/README.md

 Q: Should I use this project for my PRJ ?
 A: This one only get 9 points, so you better steal someone else's project lol
 Q: What happened to the version 1.0 ?
 A: I forgor to upload.
+Q: Did you do this by yourself ?
+A: The team consists of 5 (4 to be more accurate) student.
 # Screenshots:
 ![image](https://github.com/user-attachments/assets/5490266a-72e1-4b7d-86b5-a931a6184915 "Login page") ![image](https://github.com/user-attachments/assets/b58cf1ab-e4e2-45d1-bd2e-4078e80a919b "Setting page the other tab in setting page is the same as this one so I won't show much lol")  ![image](https://github.com/user-attachments/assets/129972b2-fbc3-4ea7-b9b1-54b4889afcf9 "Main page where user listen to music")
 # Disclaimer: I do not own any images showed in this screenshots or subject, please don't be salty thank you